A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Theoretically-Driven Decomposition

-Agreement on the second level (i.e., the agreement scores on the three narrative elements, after neutralizing the first level) is significantly higher than the overall agreement reported in Table~\ref{tab:agreement}, with an increase of $2.9\%$-$4.9\%$ in average PPA and an increase of 0.10-0.12 in $\kappa$.
+Agreement on the second level (i.e., the agreement scores on the three narrative elements, after neutralizing the first level) is significantly higher than the overall agreement reported in Table~\ref{tab:agreement}, with an average increase of 0.12.
 This suggests that once the first level is resolved (i.e., it is agreed that the text contains a narrative plot), it is significantly easier for the annotators to agree on the second level (i.e., the specific elements of which the plot consists).

 As in the first level, second-level annotation disagreements originate from various sources.
 For example: \ex<whichSchemeNegation> ``History has suggested that the pessimists have been wrong time and time again,'' he said. ($A_1$: \textit{Complication}, $A_3$: \textit{Resolution}) \xe This sentence stresses the difference between the complication-resolution plot structure and the negative-positive polarity. $A_1$ detects a complicating function in ``have been wrong time and time again''; however, $A_3$, having detected the same function, views the fact that it were the ``pessimists'' who have been wrong as a double negation of a sort and thus as a resolved situation, correlating the complication-resolution structure with the negative-positive polarity.
-This is a rather fundamental matter which may be resolved at the level of the formal scheme definition (similarly to examples (\getref{whetherSchemeReferential}) and (\getref{whetherSchemeNarration})).

 Disagreement may also stem from text ambiguity on the semantic level: \ex<whichTextAmbiguity1> This bleeding is not expected, at least in such a significant population so quickly. ($A_1$: \textit{Complication}, $A_2$: \textit{Resolution}) \xe The origin of disagreement here is the ambiguous first part of the sentence -- ``This bleeding is not expected''.
 This can be understood in two ways: either the bleeding was not expected but has happened, in which case a complication has transpired ($A_1$), or the bleeding is not expected to happen, in which case a resolution has been reached ($A_2$).
 This is a noteworthy example as to how text ambiguity may produce two possible narrative interpretations.